cavo789/blog/blog/2024/07/16/makefile_tips/index.md

 	@echo "The current directory is ${PWD}"
 ```

-### Get a list of files and initialise a variable
+### Get a list of files and initialize a variable

 Let's take a real use case: scan a folder called `.docker` and retrieve the list of `docker-compose*.yml` files there.

-The objective is to initialise an environment variable called `COMPOSE_FILE` (see [https://docs.docker.com/compose/environment-variables/envvars/#compose_file](https://docs.docker.com/compose/environment-variables/envvars/#compose_file)) so, when running `docker compose` we can use all files at once (i.e. by not adding the `--file file1.yml --file file2.yml` and on)
+The objective is to initialize an environment variable called `COMPOSE_FILE` (see [https://docs.docker.com/compose/environment-variables/envvars/#compose_file](https://docs.docker.com/compose/environment-variables/envvars/#compose_file)) so, when running `docker compose` we can use all files at once (i.e. by not adding the `--file file1.yml --file file2.yml` and on)

 So, getting the list of `docker-compose*.yml` can be done like this: